-Why was Fidelis Project created?
+Why was Fidelis international Seminary created?

 Fidelis Project was begun as a response to the great need for emerging Christian leaders around the world to be rooted and grounded in the fundamentals of biblical theology.
 The Spirit of God has been pleased to establish many “gospel beachheads” throughout the nations: Disciple-making-movements and church-planting movements have been started as the result of simple obedience to Christ’s great commission.

-sadly, the breadth and depth of understanding of the richness of the Holy Scriptures and the history of God’s redemption purposes for many faithful saints and emerging leaders around the world remains shallow, untaught or misunderstood.
+Sadly, the breadth and depth of understanding of the richness of the Holy Scriptures and the history of God’s redemption purposes for many faithful saints and emerging leaders around the world remains shallow, untaught or misunderstood.
 Our aim is to serve the global church with a timely solution so that faithful ministers around the world can be well-equipped and built up for the work of the ministry.
 We do this through an intensive, integrative, cohort-based, remote-learning process that centers on the personal application of God’s written word.

 We have a few vital principals that have helped us craft our program: